behshadarabzadeh/AI-Basketball-Analysis-System/README.md

 ### Custom-Trained Ball Detection Model

-Rather than relying on a generic, off-the-shelf object detector, the system uses a basketball detection model trained from scratch on a dataset built specifically for this project.
+Rather than relying on a generic, off-the-shelf object detector, the system uses a custom basketball detection model, fine-tuned from the YOLOv8n base architecture on a dataset built specifically for this project.

 **Dataset**
 - **1,550 images**, personally collected and **manually labelled**